rockboroschool/website/wp-content/plugins/google-captcha/readme.txt

 8. reCaptcha Allow List page.

 == Changelog ==

+= V1.64 - 18.08.2021 =
+* Bugfix : 'use strict' was added.
+* Pro : The compatibility with Caldera Member has been added.

 = V1.63 - 21.07.2021 =
 * Update : All functionality was updated for WordPress 5.8.